victorsantoso/endeus/README.md

 `I've provided api.yaml for documentation, please kindly take a look for the documentation` `Also you need to install mockery if you wanna do some testing generation with mockery`

-`First you need to create category, and you need to assign category_id to the recipe`
+`First you need to create category, and you need to assign category_id to the recipe, This is not fully tested yet because of time limitation.`